rosiehiggins/Metaverse-NVC-research-project/README.md

 once activated in Windows Powershell you will see a little "(venv)" before the directory name next install tensorflowjs in your venv

--pip install tensorflowjs
+- pip install tensorflowjs

 Then you can convert model using either converter or wizard, converter is used here:
--tensorflowjs_converter --input_format keras model/pathname/model.h5 converted/model/pathname
+- tensorflowjs_converter --input_format keras model/pathname/model.h5 converted/model/pathname

 e.g.
 tensorflowjs_converter --input_format keras model/model.h5 model/converted

-The output JSON contains the model architecture and the binary file contains the weights, both are needed in the webapp
+The output JSON contains the model architecture and the binary file contains the weights, both are needed in the web app